 It Takes A Lot Of Energy To Make A Full Spin

-Day 13 was not so good.
-It has taken every ounce of her willpower to get here, and she was reaching her breaking point.
-Well, her breaking point came on day 17.
+The breaking point came on day 17.
 She was tired of her punishment diet and decided to quit.
 “This thing is hard.
-I will try another time again”, she said to herself.
+I will try again another time”, she said to herself.

 Changing everything about your nutrition habits all at once requires a lot of willpower and energy.
-It’s like rotating around a circle in full speed; this approach will leave you drained and diminish your willpower.
+It’s like rotating around a circle at full speed.
+This approach will leave you drained and diminish your willpower because willpower is a limited resource.

 You Will End Up In The Wrong Place